Computerdaily.info

 • Co$t.
 Ditto...

 • I'm a big fan of the network activity indicator which in previous versions of windows could optionally be made to appear in the system tray.
 It's still an option in Vista, but it's blinking lights don't really seem to indicate anything.
 You can't really tell by looking at them whether the network adapter is transferring data.
 It's nothing more than an ornament now.
 Or could it be that M$ doesn't want us to know how often Vista is sending data to various entities letting them know what we're up to?
+They eliminated the network activity icon completely in Windows 7.
+Got a loose wire somewhere in your circuitry?
+Rip the other end off too; it'll look better.

 • Aero.
 Have you noticed that the semi-transparent appearance of the windows, particularly those of web browsers, makes it difficult to read text in the vicinity of the toolbar?
 For example, if there are icons near the top of the desktop, their ghostly appearance behind my IE window makes it difficult for me to read the URL I'm currently visiting.